michfingerut/crypto-balance-system/README.md

   Shared Interfaces: Common interfaces used across services.
 - **Utility Functions**: Helper functions for common needs, such as data formatting or calculations.

-### Cache Mechanism

-The system employs a cache mechanism to optimize the performance of the services:

-1. **Rate Service**: Stores the cache of crypto currency rates to reduce the frequency of API calls to the CoinGecko API.
-2. **Balance Service**: Caches the list of user coins and their holdings.
-This cache is updated lazily, ensuring that the value of each coin is fetched only when needed, reducing redundant calculations.

 ## Getting Started

 1.  **Clone the Repository**: